devcon14/cmis-capture/README.md

 To use the interface start the web server by running:

-    python web.py test/demo.yaml
+    python web.py

+This will run the default excel demo.

 Then point your browser to http://localhost:5000 to start capturing.

+To run a different configuration specify the configuration file eg.

+    python web.py test/nuxeo_demo.yaml

-The demo.yaml points to an instance of Nuxeo on localhost by default.
+The nuxeo_demo.yaml points to an instance of Nuxeo on localhost by default.

-You will probably need to point this to your own CMIS repo.
+You will need to edit this yaml file to point to your own running CMIS repo.

 The test subdirectory contains example python code.